 To make up for the gross cheating, the model does have a number of interesting construction details.
 Here are some highlights (click on the small pictures for larger versions):

-The waterfall itself was about an evening's work.
-I started by writing some C code to model a gradually widening parabolic arch with random variations for the spray (hacked from the code I use for my mathematical Lego sculptures) and then gradually modified it by hand until I liked the look of the result.
 The roof was originally constructed with standard slope bricks, but we wanted to model the rough tiled look of Escher's picture.
 The general construction is blatantly stolen from a roof construction method I had noticed at Legoland Windsor, though I simplified it a bit for this model.
-The entire roof is built of brown plates, and pretty much exhausted my collection. |
+The entire roof is built of brown plates, and pretty much exhausted my collection.

 All M. C. Escher works (C) Cordon Art, Baarn, the Netherlands.
 All rights reserved.
 Used by permission.
 The official M.C.
 Escher web site is worth a visit.
 In particular they have a "virtual ride" through "Ascending and Descending".